Music can name the unnameable and communicate the unknowable.

 The music is mostly created in the moment, bringing each person their special song.
 It can be an emotional experience.

 Anouk has been playing therapeutic harp music for many years.
 She started out be playing for people with Alzheimer’s disease, but over the years has played for many people with special needs, ranging from dementia, to epilepsy and also hospice care.
+At the moment the main groups she plays for are people with dementia, people with a mental disorder and in the Intensice Care Unit of the hospital.

 Therapeutic harp music has become one of Anouk’s specialities.
 She is frequently asked to play in care facilities.
 She passes on her experience in workshops all over Europe and her therapeutic harp music course.